 A stroke is “any acute clinical event, related to impairment of cerebral circulation, that lasts longer than 24 hours”(1).
-A common misconception about spinal manipulative therapy (SMT) is that it causes strokes, specifically vertebral artery dissections (VAD)(fancy words for a blockage of blood flow to the brain).
-There have been hundreds of case reports, surveys, biomechanical studies, and case-controlled studies performed and even more review/meta-analysis articles written about these studies to determine the relationship between SMT and VAD; so how do we pick and choose the good ones?
+A common misconception about spinal manipulative therapy (SMT) is that it causes strokes, specifically vertebral artery dissections (VAD).
+There is lots of primary data (e.g., case reports, surveys, bio-mechanical studies, case-controlled studies) and even more secondary literature (e.g., review article, meta-analysis) written to determine the relationship between SMT and VAD; so how do we pick and choose the good ones?
 We are in luck: in 2010 Dr. Donald Murphy published a review article in the Journal of Chiropractic and Osteopathy reviewing every piece of relevant literature published and concluded, “The most plausible explanation for the association between [S]MT and VADS is that individuals who are experiencing a vertebral artery dissection seek care from a chiropractic physician or other manual practitioner for relief of the neck pain and headache that results from the dissection.
 Sometime after the visit the dissection proceeds along its natural course to produce arterial blockage, leading to stroke.
 This natural progression from dissection to stroke appears to occur independent of the application of [S]MT”(2).

-What does this mean?
-Simply, SMT is independently correlated to VAD.
-But this patient self-referral phenomenon makes it the chiropractor’s job to differentially diagnose a patient with sudden onset unilateral neck pain and headache for stroke each and every time.
+Thus, SMT is independently correlated to VAD.
+But this patient self-referral phenomenon makes it the chiropractor’s job to differentially diagnose a patient with sudden onset unilateral neck pain and headache for a stroke.
 The proper questions to ask the patient are:

 From here, the doctor should conduct a host of neurological examinations: